oyster-catcher/HopperGuidance/README.md

 HopperGuidance
 ==============

-A KSP mod which enables the calculation of a fuel efficient trajectory in-flight to make a soft landing at a designated location respecting the capabilities of the craft.
+A KSP mod which enables the calculation of a fuel efficient trajectory in-flight through a number of targets to make a soft landing at a designated location respecting the capabilities of the craft.
 The craft will be steered automonously to follow this trajectory.
 You can choose many parameters of the trajectory to make it safe or more exciting.
+This has been a culmination of years of effort on and off, particulary to give to the ability to find the optimum path to steer quickly through a sequence of targets.

 Features
-- Choose a landing latitude, longitude and altitude
+- Pick targets to pass through ending on a ground target
-- Shows the trajectory to landing and require thrust vectors
+- Shows the trajectory to landing and required thrust vectors
 - Lets you tune the parameters to the craft

-You can choose a particular latitude and longitude and altitude to land at, although currently this works best close to the landing site such as within 10km.
-It must take less than 5 minutes to land.
+The mod will only handle trajectories within about 10km of the landing site.
 It certainly can't handle descent from orbit and it treats the planet surface as flat and doesn't take into account atmospheric drag, though can correct for it while flying.
 It may waste quite a bit of fuel trying to keep to the pre-calculated trajectory too.
 You can give it a try though, its all good fun.

 The algorithm used is aimed to be an implementation of the G-FOLD algorithm for fuel optimal diverts reputably used by Lars Blackmore for landing the SpaceX Falcon-9 rocket.
-However my algorithm is a simplified version of it and I've added some of my own constraints.
-See later.
+However my algorithm is many ways a simplified version of it, though I've changed the constraints quite a bit and have extended it to compute trajectories though intermediate targets.

-Please see the video https://www.youtube.com/watch?v=Ekywp-P6EBQ&t=301
+Please see the video https://www.youtube.com/watch?v=Ekywp-P6EBQ&t=301 and ??? and ???

 References